-ODEON can produce either a 3D B-format output, which can be decoded into any loudspeaker system in an external program or a 2D surround output (decoded already) which can be played directly to a horizontal loudspeaker system.
-Remember to hit the F1 key to receive valuable information from the ODEON help.
+The Ambisonics settings are found in the lower part of the Auralisation Setup window.
+ODEON can produce either a 3D B-format output, which can be decoded into any loudspeaker system in an external program or a 2D surround output (already decoded in ODEON), which can be played directly on a horizontal loudspeaker system.
+Remember to press the F1 key to find further information from the ODEON help.